JakubKorytko/data-graphs/README.md

     yarn build
     ```

-The build will be located in the `client/dist` directory.
+The build will be located in the `client/dist` directory.\
+You can run it using a `yarn preview` command from the `client` directory.

 ### Prepare server